sakhtar1979/blog-microservices/README.md

 4- curl
 5- jq
 6- To run load balancer (to simulate GTM/LTM), you need to have nginx with stream module installed.
    An easy way to install on nginx (with stream module) on Mac is using Homebrew.
-Run following commonad on terminal.
-With Stream is used to make ngix as SSL pass through proxy where Zuul servers are on SSL.
+Run following command on terminal.
+With Stream is used to make nginx as SSL pass through proxy where Zuul servers are on SSL.

    brew install homebrew/nginx/nginx-full --with-stream This guide is using Docker for Mac and also have Kitematic.
 You also need to have curl and jq installed.

 Steps to Run:
-1- Change the IP adress in docker-compose.yml to your machine's host IP address in discovery and dicovery2.
+1- Change the IP address in docker-compose.yml to your machine's host IP address in discovery and discovery2.
-2- Make sure that docker deamon is running on your machine.
+2- Make sure that docker daemon is running on your machine.
 3- Run ./build-all.sh
-4- After step 3 complestes, run the command below on terminal to run all the containers. docker-compose up -d
+4- After step 3 completes, run the command below on terminal to run all the containers. docker-compose up -d

 Wait for all the docker containers to be up and running.
 You can see the progress on Kitematic or better use following in a new Terminal Tab: